Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-05.md

 <!-- > -->

 Now make a getter for `month` and `mon`.

-The first should return the full month for example: `January` the other should return the short month: `Jan`
+The first should return the full month for example: `January` the other should return the short month: `Jan`.

 <!-- > -->

-Since `getMonth()` returns the index of the month you'll need an array of month strings long and short:
+Since `Date.getMonth()` returns the index of the month you'll need an array of month strings long and short:

 ```JS
 const months = ['January', 'February', 'March', 'April', 'May', 'June', 'July', 'August', 'September', 'October', 'November', 'December']